pindab0ter/hansvl.nl/content/blog/pixel-creation-mijn-koepelkerk/index.md

 combination of [Laravel Scout](https://laravel.com/docs/10.x/scout) and [Meilisearch](https://www.meilisearch.com/) was an absolute blessing to work with.

-While Laravel Scout was—for as far as I can gather—initially developed for use with Algolia, by the time I started using it, the Meilisearch support was already very good.
+While Laravel Scout provides a search API and integration with the Laravel models, enabling you to specify what and how things should be indexed, for example.
+It was—for as far as I can gather—initially developed for use with Algolia, by the time I started using it, the Meilisearch support was already very good.
 Meilisearch is an open source search engine that you can self-host.
 In production, it runs in a Docker container on the same server as the Laravel instance.
 Combined with Livewire, this results in a low-latency, responsive search functionality.

 ![Church members page](church-members-page.png "Church members page showing buttons to create reports in the top right, a person whose birthday it currently is and the top of a few household’s photos.")

-It was easy to configure the Scout/Meilisearch combo to allow users to search for members or households by name, household description (a little ‘about us’ blurb), address, phone number, first/last name of household members, member number and even the name of the (sub-)district they are a part of.
+It was easy to configure Scout/Meilisearch to allow users to search for members or households by name, household description (a little ‘about us’ blurb), address, phone number, first/last name of household members, member number and even the name of the (sub-)district they are a part of.

-Because Meilisearch has excellent and fault-tolerant fuzzy matching and weighting support, this worked like a dream.
+Meilisearch has excellent and fault-tolerant fuzzy matching and weighting support.
+This means that even if you make spelling mistakes, or only some parts of your query match, you still get valuable search results.
+This worked like a dream.

 ## Admin pages